Innovia APM 200

-The Innovia APM 200 was an automated people mover system (APM) manufactured and marketed by Bombardier Transportation (later Alstom).
-It was second generation of Innovia APM offered and is part of Alstom's Innovia series of fully automated transportation systems.
+The Innovia APM 200 is an automated people mover system (APM) manufactured and marketed by Bombardier Transportation (later Alstom).
+It was the second generation Innovia APM offered and is part of Alstom's Innovia series of fully automated transportation systems.

-The Innovia APM 200 was the successor to the Innovia APM 100 and was succeeded by Innovia APM 300.
+The Innovia APM 200 was the successor to the Innovia APM 100 and was succeeded by the Innovia APM 300.
 Designed in response to the growing popularity of the Crystal Mover, the advancements the Innovia APM 200 made over the Innovia APM 100 included a new aerodynamic design, allowing for greater speeds and tighter turns.
 The Innovia APM 200 also featured full composite construction, and multiple end cap options.

 Specifications

 Each individual Innovia APM 200 car weighs 14.4 t empty, with a weight of 21.627 t with passengers.
 The car is configured to allow eight passengers to sit down, while 92 additional passengers can stand at a density of 2.7 sqft per passenger.
 If there is enough room two wheelchairs can fit in each Innovia APM 200 car, in addition to sitting and standing room.
 A maximum of four cars can be coupled together in a single train.
 Each car is air-conditioned, lit, and includes tinted windows attached to the composite shell body.